 Equipment Value

 The value of your ski or snowboard equipment affects your premium if you opt for equipment cover.
-High-end setups worth $3,000+ will cost more to insure.
-Some policies have per-item limits that may not cover premium gear - check the fine print.
+High-end gear worth A$3,000 or more will cost more to insure.
+Some policies have per-item limits that may not cover premium gear, so check the limits carefully.

-From Japan's legendary powder to the European Alps - here are the ski destinations most popular with New Zealanders.
+From Japan's deep powder to the European Alps - here are the ski destinations most popular with Australians.

 Japan

-Japan has become the top overseas ski destination for New Zealanders.
-Niseko, Hakuba, Furano, and Myoko offer legendary powder snow and a unique cultural experience.
+Japan has become the top overseas ski destination for Australians.
+Niseko, Hakuba, Furano, and Myoko attract huge numbers of Australian visitors with legendary dry powder and a unique cultural experience.

-• Direct flights from Auckland to Tokyo (approximately 11 hours), then domestic transfer to ski areas
+• Direct flights from Sydney and Melbourne to Tokyo, then domestic transfer to ski areas

-• No reciprocal health care agreement - all medical costs are out of pocket without insurance
+• No reciprocal health care agreement with Australia - all medical costs are out of pocket without insurance

-• Backcountry skiing is popular but carries avalanche risk - ensure off-piste cover if applicable
+• Backcountry skiing in Japan is extremely popular but carries serious avalanche risk - confirm off-piste cover

-• Language barriers can complicate medical treatment - 24/7 assistance helplines provide translation support
+• Language barriers can complicate hospital treatment - your insurer's 24/7 assistance helpline provides translation support

 European Alps

-France, Austria, Switzerland, and Italy offer world-class skiing with extensive lift systems and alpine villages.
-Chamonix, St Anton, Zermatt, and Val d'Isere are perennial Kiwi favourites.
+France, Austria, Switzerland, and Italy offer world-class skiing with vast lift networks and storied alpine villages.
+Chamonix, Verbier, St Anton, and Val d'Isere are long-standing Australian favourites.

-• European mountain rescue standards are generally excellent, but costs vary by country
+• European mountain rescue standards are generally high, but costs vary significantly by country

-• Switzerland is the most expensive for medical treatment and rescue - ensure adequate cover
+• Switzerland is the most expensive for both medical treatment and rescue - confirm adequate cover limits

-• Multi-country ski itineraries are common - ensure your policy covers all countries visited
+• Multi-country ski itineraries are common across Europe - make sure your policy covers all countries visited

-• The European Health Insurance Card (EHIC) does not apply to NZ citizens
+• The European Health Insurance Card (EHIC) does not apply to Australian citizens

-Colorado, Utah, California, and Wyoming offer iconic skiing at resorts like Aspen, Park City, Jackson Hole, and Mammoth Mountain.
+Colorado, Utah, California, and British Columbia offer iconic skiing at resorts like Aspen, Park City, Jackson Hole, Whistler, and Mammoth Mountain.
 The USA is the most expensive destination for medical treatment.

-• US medical costs are the highest in the world - a ski injury requiring surgery can exceed US$100,000
+• US medical costs are the highest globally - a ski injury requiring surgery can exceed US$100,000

-• Ensure your policy provides at least US$1 million in medical cover for US ski trips
+• Make sure your policy provides at least US$1 million in medical cover for any US ski trip

-Practical tips to help you get the right winter sports cover and avoid common pitfalls.
+Practical guidance to help you get the right winter sports cover and avoid common pitfalls.

 1

-Skiing and snowboarding are not covered by standard travel insurance policies in most cases.
-Look for a specific winter sports section, add-on, or endorsement in the Product Disclosure Statement (PDS).
-If winter sports are not mentioned, you are almost certainly not covered for ski-related injuries or equipment claims.
+Skiing and snowboarding are excluded from standard travel insurance policies in most cases.
+Look for a specific winter sports section, add-on, or endorsement in the Product Disclosure Statement.
+If winter sports are not explicitly mentioned, you are almost certainly not covered for ski-related injuries, equipment damage, or lift pass claims.

 2

 Most winter sports policies cover on-piste skiing on groomed, marked runs within resort boundaries.
-Off-piste skiing, backcountry touring, ski mountaineering, and heli-skiing typically require a higher-tier policy.
-If you plan to ski outside marked runs in Japan, Canada, or Europe, confirm that off-piste is covered.
+Off-piste skiing, backcountry touring, ski mountaineering, and heli-skiing are commonly excluded even when you have a winter sports add-on.
+If you plan to ski outside marked runs in Japan, New Zealand, or Europe, confirm that off-piste activity is covered under your specific policy tier.

 3

-Standard equipment cover may have per-item limits (e.g. $500 per item) that are insufficient for high-end skis, snowboards, or boots.
-If your equipment is valuable, check the per-item and total limits.
-Consider whether rented equipment is also covered if your own gear is lost in transit.
+Standard equipment cover may have per-item limits of A$500 to A$750 that are insufficient for high-end skis, snowboards, or boots.
+If your gear is valuable, check both the per-item and total limits.
+Also confirm whether rented equipment is covered if your own gear is lost or delayed in transit.

 4